-HSCO 9 Facilitate and secure the provision of social infrastructure to support existing and new communities within the Plan area, in a manner which provides flexibility to respond to varied and changing community needs.
-HSCO 10 Actively engage with the Department of Education and Skills in the identification and delivery of school sites to address the emerging demands.
+It is an ob It is an objective of the Council to: HSCO 11 Facilitate and secure the provision of social infrastructure to support existing and new communities within the Plan area, in a manner which provides flexibility to respond to varied and changing community needs.
+HSCO 12 Actively engage with the Department of Education and Skills in the identification and delivery of school sites to address the emerging demands.
+HSCO 13 Support, promote and facilitate the development of cultural, arts and performance spaces in Ballina.
+HSCO 14 Encourage the development of new facilities and improvements to and expansion of existing facilities for educational, early learning, childcare and healthcare facilities, at appropriate locations in Ballina.
+HSCO 15 Develop the former Sisters of Mercy Convent site on Convent Hill is developed as a home for community, cultural, social enterprise, education, amenity and residential uses, to serve the local community, town and wider region.

-HSCO 11 Support, promote and facilitate the development of cultural, arts and performance spaces in Ballina.
-HSCO 12 Encourage the development of new facilities and improvements to and expansion of existing facilities for educational, early learning, childcare and healthcare facilities, at appropriate locations in Ballina.
+Sports and Recreation Objectives

-Sports Sports and Recreation Objectives It is an ol ojective of the Council to: HSCO 13 Support and facilitate the provision for the development of a skate park in Ballina HSCO 14 Support the endeavours of sports and community groups in the acquisition and/or use of lands for sports and recreation purposes.
-HSCO 15 Facilitate and promote the development of a network of playgrounds, amenity spaces and recreational areas for children of all ages which are universally designed throughout the town and its environs.
-HSCO 16 Seek the development of additional municipal facilities that are available for all users within the town of Ballina and its surrounding areas.
+HSCO 16 Support and facilitate the provision for the development of a skate park in Ballina HSCO 17 Support the endeavours of sports and community groups in the acquisition and/or use of lands for sports and recreation purposes.
+HSCO 18 Facilitate and promote the development of a network of playgrounds, amenity spaces and recreational areas for children of all ages which are universally designed throughout the town and its environs.
+HSCO 19 Seek the development of additional municipal facilities that are available for all users within the town of Ballina and its surrounding areas.
+HSCO 20 To provide a pedestrian bridge over the Bunree River at the Town Park.